bleckers/brtro-420-better-blazin/README.md

 Please see the pinout for the serial port here - https://cdn.hackaday.io/images/5605181570455859567.png You can use any USB to serial adapter to connect to this port.

 The board files are based on the Mattairtech Xeno Mini SAMC (ATSAMC21G18A) supported firmware here - https://github.com/mattairtech/ArduinoCore-samd .
 The easiest way to get it working is to load the Mattairtech board, then replace the installed board files with the ones from the mod zip in this repo.
-I will get something more streamlined if there is any demand, but this will get you up and running straight away.
+I will get something more streamlined if there is any demand, but should get you up and running.